TheShadow29/awesome-grounding/README.md

 ## Contributing
  Feel free to contact me via email (ark.sadhu2904@gmail.com) or open an issue or submit a pull request.
+To add a new paper via pull request:
+ 1. Fork the repo, change readme.
+Put the new paper under the correct heading, and place it at the correct chronological position.
+ 1. Copy its reference in MLA format
+ 1. Put ** around the title
+ 1. Provide link to the paper (arxiv/semantic scholar/conference proceedings).
+ 1. If code or website exists, link that too.
+ 1. Send a pull request.
+Ideally, I will review the request within a week.

 ## Demos
 1. MATTNet demo: [http://vision2.cs.unc.edu/refer/comprehension](http://vision2.cs.unc.edu/refer/comprehension)